mutkuoz/thealphard/README.md

 **Community**
 - Chief Technology Officer & Manager of Contestings at CYDE: Community of Young Developers & Entrepreneurs
+- Chief Technology Officer at Plawlabs
+- Driver Team Captain (Robot Pilot)&Programmer at ASRobotics
 - Co-founder&Head of Software of BİLFEN Engineering Club
-- Lambdata Cybersolutions Co-Founder
+- Co-Founder at Lambdata Cybersolutions
-- The Retro Nerd Project Co-Chief Technology Officer
+- Co-Chief Technology Officer at The Retro Nerd Project
 - Student at Prof. Dr. Aziz Sancar BİLSEM

 **Languages and Tools:**